Skip to content

 View full FAQ →

-Whistleblowing, legally called a protected disclosure, is where you report information you reasonably believe is in the public interest and that points to one of the recognised types of wrongdoing: a criminal offence, failure to meet a legal obligation, miscarriage of justice, danger to health and safety, environmental damage, or deliberate concealment of any of these.
+Whistleblowing, legally called a protected disclosure, is where you report information you reasonably believe is in the public interest about some actual or planned breach of legal obligation by your employer which can include: a criminal offence, failure to meet a legal obligation, miscarriage of justice, danger to health & safety, environmental damage or breach of employment contracts.

-Since April 2026, disclosures about sexual harassment are included as well.
+Since April 2026, disclosures about sexual harassment can also amount to whistleblowing disclosures.